AdobeDocs/campaign-web.en/help/v8/reporting/sms-report.md

 The **SMS delivery overview** offers a comprehensive overview of your SMS delivery, providing extensive insights and specific data.
 It furnishes comprehensive information about the performance, effectiveness, and outcomes of your delivery.

 ## Delivery summary {#delivery-summary}

+>[!CONTEXTUALHELP]
+>id="acw_sms_report_overview"
+>title="SMS delivery overview"
+>abstract="The **SMS delivery overview** offers a comprehensive overview of your SMS delivery, providing extensive insights and specific data.
+It furnishes comprehensive information about the performance, effectiveness, and outcomes of your delivery."

 ### Delivery overview {#sms-delivery-overview}